jcreamer898/webpack-es6-lab/slides/content/slides.md

 ---

-# Loader's
+# Loaders

 * WebPack is an all the things bundler
-* Use loaders to bring in and bundle different kinds of files types through loaders
+* Use loaders to bring in and bundle different kinds of files types

 ---
 class: center, middle

-# Loader's
+# Loaders

 ---

-# Loader's
+# Loaders

 ```js
 module: {